 Data Mapper Editor

 The Data Mapper editor is the visual surface you open for any data mapper in WSO2 Integrator.
-It shows the source types on the left, the target type on the right, and the mapping canvas between them, so you can wire fields by drawing links or filling expressions instead of hand-writing the conversion function.
-The data mapper itself is a typed function with one or more inputs and one output, and every change you make in the editor is reflected in the underlying function source.
+It shows the source types on the left, the target type on the right, and the mapping area between them, so you can map fields by creating links or filling expressions instead of writing the conversion function manually.
+The data mapper is either a typed function with one or more inputs and a single output, or a variable declaration with a supported type.
+Every change you make in the editor is reflected in the underlying source.

 Open the editor

-Select a data mapper under Data Mappers in the project explorer, or select the data mapper node from a flow in the Flow Diagram editor.
-The editor opens with the data mapper's inputs on the left, the output on the right, and the mapping canvas between them.
+Select a data mapper under Data Mappers in the project explorer, or select the View option of the data mapper node from a flow in the Flow Diagram editor.
+To open the data mapper for a declare variable node, select the Open in Data Mapper button in the side panel.

 Header